MiguelReid/WebGamePlatform/README.md

 ### PHP Pairs

-Functionality 1: updatescores
-This functionality updates a user's score in the leaderboard by creating a JSON object with the user's username, levels completed, and points earned, and appending it to the end of the existing JSON leaderboard data.
-The updated leaderboard data is then written to a file.
+* Updates user score in the leaderboard by creating a JSON object with the user's username, levels completed, and points earned, and appending it to the existing JSON.

-Functionality 2: changeScore
-This functionality updates a user's score in the leaderboard by iterating through the existing JSON leaderboard data and finding the entry with the matching username.
-If the user's new score is higher than their existing score, their level completion data and score are updated, and the updated leaderboard data is written to a file.
+* Changes the score for a specific user in the leaderboard by iterating through the existing JSON leaderboard data and finding the entry with the matching username.
+If the user's new score is higher than their existing score, their scores are updated.

-Functionality 3: findUser
-This functionality checks if a given user's username exists in the JSON leaderboard data.
-If the username is found, it returns true; otherwise, it returns false.
+* Checks if a given user's username exists in the JSON leaderboard data

-Functionality 4: leaderboardNames
-This functionality retrieves a list of usernames from the JSON leaderboard data and returns them as an array.
+* Retrieves a list of usernames from the JSON leaderboard data and returns them as an array.

-Functionality 5: leaderboardScores
-This functionality retrieves a list of scores from the JSON leaderboard data and returns them as an array.
+* Retrieves a list of scores from the JSON leaderboard data and returns them as an array.

-Functionality 6: highscore
-This functionality retrieves the highest score from the JSON leaderboard data and returns it.
+* Retrieves the highest score from the JSON leaderboard data and returns it.
 If the leaderboard data is empty, it returns 0.

 ------